pablodeafsapps/clean-app/README.md

 <img src="docs/images/clean-architecture-cejas-2.png" width="300">

-Therefore, the prior idea behind **Plexus Chuck** is concern-layers separation.
+Therefore, the prior idea behind **Clean App** is concern-layers separation.
 Each of this entities is in charge of certain responsibilities, which are handled in isolation.
 These layers get interconnected thanks through interfaces, which allow to achieve the necessary abstraction between them.

 * **Presentation**
   This layer's duties consist of managing the events caused by the user interactions, and rendering the information coming from the _domain_ layer.
 In this particular case, the team has opted for using the Model-View-ViewModel ([MVVM](https://proandroiddev.com/mvvm-architecture-viewmodel-and-livedata-part-1-604f50cda1)) architecture pattern.
 This entity "sees" the _domain_ layer.

 * **Domain**
   This layer is in charge of the application business logic.
 It is built upon _use-cases_ and repositories (_repository pattern_).
 The _domain_ layer obtains data from the _data_ module, use them to perform all the required operations, and format the outcomes to later deliver them to the _presentation_ layer.
 This entity only contains Kotlin code, and thus testing should only consist of **Unit Tests**.
 This layer represents the most inner entity, and thus it does not "see" anyone but itself.

 * **Data**
   This layer simply contains libraries and frameworks which provide data to the application (data sources).
 Among them, stand out service-query frameworks (_Retrofit_), local databases (_Room_), events tracking (_Omniture_), etc. This layer "sees" the _domain_ layer.

 The usage of this class hierarchy and package organization pursues grasping the **SOLID** principles, getting more flexible when implementing new functionality, and easing code testing.

 ### Inversion of Control
-In order to facilitate the interaction between the above described layers, Plexus Chuck uses a service locator. **[Koin](https://www.raywenderlich.com/9457-dependency-injection-with-koin)** is a framework which allows to abstract type injection in a neat and clear manner.
+In order to facilitate the interaction between the above described layers, Clean App uses a service locator. **[Koin](https://www.raywenderlich.com/9457-dependency-injection-with-koin)** is a framework which allows to abstract type injection in a neat and clear manner.

 ### Coroutines
 Since _multithreading_ has historically been a challenge in Android Development, the team has decided to include [coroutines](https://codelabs.developers.google.com/codelabs/kotlin-coroutines/#0).
 This is one of the most interesting and appealing features recently introduced in Kotlin.